bablulawrence/starter-react-dotnetcore/README.md

-# A starter project template for React and .Net core MVC
+# A starter template for React and ASP.NET core SPA

+Starter template for setting up a React and ASP.NET core SPA application in Azure.

+- The app is capable of performing basic CRUD operations against Azure SQL Server Database and Azure Blob Storage.
+- Azure Search and Azure Redis Cache is used for providing search and server side caching.
+- Azure Active Directory is used for authentication.
+- Deployment is fully automated using Github actions.

 ## Deployment